vthwin/vthwin/README.md

 # 👋 Hi, I'm Vi Huynh

-I'm a full-stack software engineer with a strong focus on backend development.
+I'm a software engineer with a strong focus on backend development.
 Currently sharpening my skills in the **Java** backend stack while building full-stack applications in the JS stack.

 ## 🛠 Personal Tech Stack